top of page

 General Approaches

-• Lifestyle modifications (sleep, healthy diet, regular exercise, and decreased exposure to stress)
+• Lifestyle modifications (sleep, healthy diet, regular exercise, and reducing exposure to stress)

-• Find a friend or family member, or even a support group, to provide support (this is important)
+• Seek support from a friend or family member, or a support group, to provide support (this is important)

 • Relaxation exercises: Yoga, meditation, progressive muscle relaxation, guided imagery, and others